th3hat3d/th3hat3d.github.io/_posts/2023-05-16-My-CCNA-Journey.markdown

-I know this isn't a writeup, but it's relevant to my Infosec journey, so I decided to include it in this blog.
+---
+layout: post
+title: "My CCNA Journey (so far)"
+---

 Recently, I started studying for the CCNA certification, hoping to get a foothold in networking.
 In this article, I will point out the reasons I started, the hopes I have, and what I've been doing to study.
 I will include my resources (so far) at the bottom, and update this article as time goes on.

 **Why I Started**